 one! — argued that a team-building exercise devoted to charity should

-have been done on private time, not work time.
+have not have been done during work time.
 The criticism was

 ignored, all this happened as the American economy was cratering and unemployment was soaring.